When a new, shiny product, service, or thing flies onto the market, I put it through The Gut Test.

 Liquid Glass (iOS)

-• Why: As I find more day to day uses of GenAI, I'm slowly turning from pure skeptic to cautious optimist.
-With GenAI growth affecting every part of life nowadays (see next topic: data centers), it feels like there's a crash coming (and I believe it).
+- Why: As I find more day to day uses of GenAI in my daily life, I'm slowly turning from pure skeptic to cautious optimistic.
+With GenAI growth affecting every part of life nowadays (see next topic: data centers), it feels like there's a crash coming - and I believe it.
 But the truth is now obvious: GenAI-based tools are too useful to disappear entirely.
 This isn't the true artificial intelligence revolution that sci-fi predicts, but GenAI is certainly here to stay.

 Data Centers in Space

-• Why: While I'm not a fan of seeing giant data centers go up in my backyard and racking up everyone's electric bills, putting data centers in space seems... excessive.
-I'm not a rocket scientist, but this seems like a colossal investment that doesn't make sense given today's technology (Who replaces faulty parts?
-What about radiation exposure?
-This is for the richest of the rich, isn't it?).
+- Why: While I'm not a fan of building giant data centers in my mom's backyard and racking up everyone's electric bills, putting data centers in space seems... excessive.
+I'm not a rocket scientist, but this seems like a colossal investment

-• Why: Ah yes, the latest round of virtual reality headsets that us glasses users can't even enjoy.
-We did this 50 years ago, 30 years ago, and now today.
-I'll admit that the latest stab at VR is far and away better than a Virtual Boy, but if we want to be engrossed in VR, we should keep aiming for a social Star Trek holodeck experience, not today's heavy, isolating headsets.
+- Why: Ah yes, the latest round of virtual reality headsets that us glasses users can't even enjoy.
+We did this 50 years ago, then 30 years ago, and now today.
+I'll admit, the latest stab at VR is far and away better than a Virtual Boy, but if we want to be engrossed in VR, we should keep aiming for a social Star Trek holodeck experience, not today's heavy, isolating headsets.

 RISC-based computing

-• Why: The past 40 years have been dominated by x86 computing and it was clearly the only path forward.
+- Why: The past 40 years have been dominated by x86 computing and it seemed to be the only path forward general purpose computing.
 RISC/ARM have always played a role in computing, but today's RISC-based processors are proving an obvious point: Moore's Law is dead and efficiency of computing (i.e. mobile considerations) is more important than guzzling watts from the wall to eek out more speed.